 To the best of our knowledge and belief, no prohibited non-audit services referred to in the Audit Regulation (537/2014) Article 5.1 have been provided.

-We have been the auditor of the Company for 20 consecutive years from the election by the Annual Shareholders' Meeting in 2002 for the accounting year 2002.
+We have been the auditor of the Company for 21 years from the election by the general meeting of the shareholders in 2002 for the accounting year 2002.